Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Conclusion

 We also explored the impact of different dielectric materials ($\mathrm{SiO_2}$ and $\mathrm{HfO_2}$) on electron mobility.
 Our findings demonstrated that while high-$\kappa$ materials like $\mathrm{HfO_2}$ can enhance gate control and device performance, they also increase remote phonon scattering rates compared to $\mathrm{SiO_2}$.
 This trade-off suggests the need for optimized dielectric selection when designing cryogenic silicon devices.

-Further analysis indicated that electron mobility behavior is influenced significantly by the inversion layer concentration ($\mathrm{N_{inv}}$), with a clear competition between surface roughness and remote Coulomb scattering mechanisms.
-The results highlight that at lower inversion concentrations, remote Coulomb scattering dominates, but as $\mathrm{N_{inv}}$ increases, surface roughness scattering becomes more significant, reducing mobility.
+Further analysis indicated that electron mobility behavior is influenced significantly by the inversion layer concentration ($\mathrm{n_{inv}}$), with a clear competition between surface roughness and remote Coulomb scattering mechanisms.
+The results highlight that at lower inversion concentrations, remote Coulomb scattering dominates, but as $\mathrm{n_{inv}}$ increases, surface roughness scattering becomes more significant, reducing mobility.
 These insights provide a deeper understanding of the balance between scattering mechanisms in cryogenic environments.

-Finally, our field-dependent velocity simulations revealed that optical phonon emission plays a crucial role in intervalley scattering, influencing the electron velocity profiles, especially under higher electric fields.
+Finally, the velocity versus electric field in the transport direction is studied.
+It revealed that optical phonon emission plays a crucial role in intervalley scattering, influencing the electron velocity profiles, especially under higher electric fields.
 These results validate the importance of considering both material and operational conditions when designing advanced silicon-based devices for low-temperature applications.

-This work is supported by the National Science and Technology Council under grant No. 112-2221-E-002-214-MY3, 113-2124-M-002-013-MY3, and 113-2218-E-002-034.

-The data that supports the findings of this study are available from the corresponding author upon reasonable request.